akarimoon/xtask_mt/README.md

 ## Training
 ### Cityscapes
 For the Cityscapes dataset, there are two versions of segmentation task, which are 7-classes task and 19-classes task (Use flag 'num_classes' to switch tasks, default is 7).<br>
-So far, the results show SOTA for 7-class segmentation task + depth estimation.
+So far, the results show near-SOTA for 7-class segmentation task + depth estimation.

 ResNet34 was used as the encoder, _L1()_ for direct depth loss and _CrossEntropyLosswithLabelSmoothing()_ with smoothing value of 0.1 for transferred segmentation loss.<br>
 The hyperparameter weights for both transferred predictions were 0.01.<br>
-I used Adam as my optimizer with an initial learning rate of 0.0001 and trained for 200 epochs.
-The learning rate was halved every 60 epochs.
+I used Adam as my optimizer with an initial learning rate of 0.0001 and trained for 250 epochs with batch size 8.
+The learning rate was halved every 80 epochs.

 To reproduce the code, use the following:
 ```